CyVerse-learning-materials/astrocontainers_workshop_2018/docker/dockerintro.rst

 .. tip::

 	If you are developing new Docker applications, consider using named **volumes** instead.
-You can’t use Docker CLI commands to directly manage bind mounts.
+You can't use Docker CLI commands to directly manage bind mounts.

 |bind_mount|